We know there’s a lot that goes into the decision to seek treatment. Knowing how to prepare for you or your loved one to

 Our on-site chapel provides private space for prayer and spiritual reflection.

-At Melrose Center, we provide towels, bedding, and other necessities to keep you comfortable during your time with us.
+At Melrose Center, we provide many basic items like towels, laundry detergent and bedding to help keep you comfortable during your time with us.
 You’ll only need to bring:

 - Comfortable clothing like jeans and t-shirts

 Some patients choose to bring:

 - A freshly-laundered blanket, to make your room feel more comfortable.

 - Photos and drawings to decorate your space.